moby/moby/docs/sources/introduction/get-docker.md

 ## Introductions

-Once you are comfortable with your level of knowledge on Docker, and feel like actually trying the product, you can download and start using it by following the links listed below.
+Once you are comfortable with your level of knowledge of Docker, and feel like actually trying the product, you can download and start using it by following the links listed below.
 There, you will find instructions, specifically tailored for your platform of choice.

-Docker is a flexible tool and offers a unified experience across different systems.
-In order to achieve this, it adapts itself and works specifically to make the most out of all available features and tools provided by the underlying operating-system on the computer it resides.
+Docker is a flexible tool and tries to offers a unified experience across different systems.

 ## Installation Instructions